-\\The proper wearing of the uniform is the level of expectation for all MLCPA students.
-If you violate dress code, you will lose your spirit day dress on Friday. \\
+The Proper wearing of the uniform is the level of expectation for all MLCPA students.
+All students should be dressed upon entering the building for the day.

+If you violate dress code, you will be sent home for the day.